 News updated 4Sep19

-On 13 November There will be a talk on the Royal Navy Historic Flight (RNHF)
+On 13 November Steven Collier (Chief Pilot) will talk on the Navy Wings Heritage Flight (renamed from Royal Navy Historic Flight (RNHF)).

 14 October You may know that Art Nalls has the only privately owned Sea Harrier.
 I think this video about how he got to owning it interesting.